-If your company deals in environmentally hazardous liquids, most likely your government requires you to have a response plan in the event of a spill.
+If your company deals with environmentally hazardous liquids, there’s a good chance you’re required by the government to have a response plan in the event of a spill.
 Your plan might need to include contingencies for spill prevention and control, as well as appropriate countermeasures.
-Often, meeting these requirements involves placing physical barriers around the site of a potential spill either prior to an event or after its occurrence.
-According to the U.S. EPA, installing spill containment measures prior to a spill can result in significant savings if a spill does happen.

-Erez coated technical textiles have a well-established history of outstanding performance in the harsh environmental conditions that accompany many spill containment operations.
-They are particularly well suited for uses where exposure to chemicals, UV radiation, and severe weather and wear are common.
+Erez coated technical textiles have an established history of outstanding performance in the harsh environmental conditions that accompany many spill containment operations.
+They are particularly well-suited for uses where exposure to chemicals, UV radiation, and severe weather and wear are common.
 Our modern coated textiles offer excellent mechanical properties, maintaining flexibility and durability for extended periods—even under extreme hot or cold conditions.

 Talk to one of our trained staff today and let us solve your containment problems today.